How to Master Phone Photography

 Yellow dot.

-* Use optimizer to improve your photos,
+* Use the optimizer to improve your photos,

-The optimizer uses artificial intelligence(AI) to improve your photo.
-Look for a scene optimizer in your camera app.
+The optimizer utilizes artificial intelligence (AI) to enhance your photo.
+You can just look for a scene optimizer in your camera app.

 * Use night mode for better low-light shots.